bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 After passing the falls, we turned a corner – a break in the cliffs – and started up a forested slope.
 We soon ran into a party of six also headed to Noseeum Peak.
 I knew most of them.
 Zora, Jonathan and Wendy were hiking partners in my bygone days with the Hostel Outdoor Group.
 I met Becky four years ago when I teamed up with Zora's group to snowshoe up Crystal Ridge.
 Rounding out their group were Jonathan's wife Bernadette and his work associate Hanna.
 Zora and her group didn't find a way up the headwall but had little trouble going up the wooded slope left of the lower waterfall.
 The eight of us finished the trip together.

 Continuing on, we climbed above the treeline, up a rocky slope to reach an immense plateau of rock bordered by cliffs on the far side.
 Although the views opened up, we could see nothing of our two objectives: Noseeum Peak and the lake below it.
-By skirting cliffs left, we could reach the mountain more directly, but we wanted to see the lake first.
+By skirting left of the cliffs, we could reach the mountain directly, but we wanted to see the lake first.
 We turned right, crossed the plateau and climbed breaks in the cliffs.
 At the top we were hit by a spectacular sight: a large alpine lake nestled in an expansive rock basin.
-Noseeum Peak rose up on the other side of the lake, but to reach it we would have to gain the ridge on the far left using a scree chute.
+Noseeum Peak rose on the other side of the lake, but to reach it we would have to gain the ridge on the far left using a scree chute.

-The ascent up the chute was not only the most miserable part of our trip, it was also the most dangerous.
+The ascent up the chute was not only the most miserable part of our trip, but it was also the most dangerous.
 On the steep grade, rocks dislodged easily and bounced down the chute.
 Since we were spread out, those below risked serious injury, especially since most of us didn't bring helmets.
 I happened to be the only one with a brain bucket.
-(I didn't wear it on the ascent as I was leading, but I wore on the descent when there were people above me.)
+(I only wore on the descent when there were people above me.)
 For everyone's safety, however, we carefully choreographed our movements while in the chute.
-It was time-consuming, but we made it up (and down) without mishap.
+It was time-consuming, but we made it up and down without mishap.

 After a lengthy stay, we headed back down.
 We retraced our steps, although we bypassed both the lake and the gully Sonny and I had scrambled up; we followed the headwall trail right to the bottom.
 Back at the trailhead, everyone was all smiles.
 I was delighted, of course, to hike with Sonny and my old friends, as well as make new ones, but for me the alpine setting held the greatest satisfaction.
 There is much to see on Noseeum Peak.